Brig. Gen. Albin F. Irzyk, Commander, 8th Infantry Battalion, 4th Armored Division, Third Army

 born Jan 2, 1917 Salem, Massachusetts

-The last of Patton’s Third Army tank battalion commanders standing is curently 99 years old.
-Last time I talked to him on the phone was Sept.
+The last of Patton’s Third Army tank battalion commanders standing died last year at 101 years old.
+The last time I talked to him on the phone was Sept.
 14, 2015.
-He always sounds alert, and exhibits a faultless memory for details.
+He always sounded alert, and exhibited a faultless memory for details.
 I pointed out that the M5 Stuart tank which had been his home for the first half of his WWII had a certain deficiency: if the turret should freeze in the straight ahead position the driver would be trapped inside.
 This was from Leo Barron’s book Patton at the Battle of the Bulge recommended by him to me in an earlier phone call on Feb.
 11, 2015.
 Gen. Irzyk admitted that he had been unaware of this problem.

 Since 2005 I have been privileged to know Gen. Irzyk by telephone, by the letters and emails we’ve exchanged, and by a visit to his home in Florida.
 When I needed an authoritative answer to the firing sequence of an Assault Gun for our screenplay Patton’s Secret Mission, Gen. Irzyk has always been there as an eyewitness consultant.
 At 5’ 8” he is not a tall man, but from his appearance, his handsome face, and his penetrating blue eyes, he makes a stunning impression.